Titojustchilling/DBZ-Toonami-Ratings/README.md

 2.)
 Extract the CSV files to a new folder called 'Data'

 3.)
-Download the main.py file and put it in the same file as 'Data'
+Download the main.py file and put it in the same folder as 'Data'

 4.)
 Open up the command prompt on your computer. copy and paste the local path/directory of the file to the command prompt.
 Make sure to do cd <local path here> on the command prompt.
+Then, press enter.

 5.)
 Type in main.py in the command prompt and you all set.